theodelrieu/playground/docs/docs/usage/intermediate.md

 Both are stateful objects designed for one-time use, be careful to not reuse them!

-They model the [`IterableTransformedInputAdapter`]() concept and thus share a common API, allowing lazy encoding/decoding:
+They model the [`IterableTransformedInputRange`]() concept and thus share a common API, allowing lazy encoding/decoding:

 1. `begin`/`end` member functions, each returning an [`std::InputIterator`]().
 1. `read` member function, filling an [`std::OutputIterator`]() and returning the number of characters read.